 How to Grow Thyme

-Thyme is an herb that comes from the Mediterranean, so it is well adapted to Southwest growing.
-The herb prefers a spot in full sun, but might need afternoon shade in hotter zones of the Southwest.
-Some varieties (such as German thyme or lemon thyme), are perennial up to zone 9.
+This delicious herb comes from the Mediterranean, so it is well adapted to Southwest growing.
+It prefers a spot in full sun, but might need afternoon shade in hotter zones of the Southwest.
+Some varieties (such as German or lemon thyme), are perennial up to zone 9.
 Most varieties are hardy down to zone 5 cold.
 In hotter or colder zones, grow thyme in a container and move it inside during winter (or peak summer if above zone 9), placing it near a sunny window.

 Thyme produces delicate, pinkish-purple flowers in summer that bees love.
 Culinary thyme is a great spreading plant and can fill a container or herb bed nicely.
 We get volunteers popping up near established plants, and often transplant them to other spots (be sure to water them often after moving).